CodeCorico/ractive-require/README.md

 </body>
 ```

-The second _button_ does not reload the JavasScript and CSS fles in the head and re-use the template content.
+The second _button_ does not reload the JavasScript and CSS files in the head and it re-use the template content previously loaded.

 ### <a name="only-html"></a> Only HTML